-Divorce, also called “marriage dissolution,” terminates the legal relationship between two people.
-A district court grants a decree of dissolution when the court finds there has been an irretrievable breakdown of the marriage.
+A dissolution of marriage terminates the legal relationship between a husband and wife.
+A decree of dissolution is granted by a county or district court when the court finds there has been an irretrievable breakdown of the marriage.

 What about Prenuptial Agreements?

 You may wish to sign a prenup for many reasons.
 Prenups are primarily used to protect assets acquired or inherited pre-marriage, but they can also protect those acquired or inherited post-marriage.
 Sometimes, both parties to the prenup have been widowed and want to ensure their respective estates go to children from a previous marriage—and not to their current spouse—if they die or become divorced.

 The team at M. Sue Wilson’s law firm is hands down the best you will find.N

 Let us know how we can help.
 Call today: 612-340-1405.